48 hours in Varanasi: The Spiritual Capital of India

 Established in 1916, ‘Kashi Hindu Viswavidyalay’ or Benaras Hindu University is one of the oldest Universities of India.
 Founded by Pt.
 Madan Mohan Malviya, the university currently holds above a hundred departments and schools.
 The initial lush green campus was spread over an area of five kilometers square and has been increasing till date in terms of areas and facilities.
 There is a Birla Temple or new Viswanath Temple located within the premises of the University which is another allure in the campus.
 This temple is dedicated to Lord Shiva and is very similar to the main Kashi Viswanath temple.

-Also Read -> Places to visit near Chennai
+Also Read -> Government Museum of Chennai

 Sightseeing in Varanasi